5l1v3r1/wuzzer/readme.txt

   --delay DELAY         Delay between request.
 In seconds --config CONFIG       Using of external config file for specifying fuzzing
                         requests.
+By dafault = False
+			In this case wuzzer should be configured via case_config.py file.
+Right now it already contain some examples and explanations
-By dafault = False --output OUTPUT       File to write fuzzing results
+  --output OUTPUT       File to write fuzzing results